arrayoutofbounds/softeng206_project/README.md

 Make a GIF:

-Go to the features menu and click on the menu item that says "Make a GIF".
+Go to the video features menu and click on the menu item that says "Make a GIF".
 Then in the new frame that opens, select a input video file -which you want to make a a gif of- and then select an output directory.
 Also write the name of the output file in the text field. ( ADDING .gif AT
 THE END IS NOT MANDATORY).
 Click the "Make the gif" button to make the gif.

 Get all images from the video:

-Go to the features menu and then click on the menu item that says "Extract images from video".
+Go to the Video features menu and then click on the menu item that says "Extract images from video".
 In the pop up frame, select the video file to extract images from and then choose an destination for the output to go to.
 Then click the extract images button to start the process.

 Extract Audio from Video;

-Go to the features menu and click on the menu item that says "Extract Audio".
+Go to the Audio features menu and click on the menu item that says "Extract Audio".
 Then enter a video file input and choose the input destination.
 Also write the name of the output file.
 Then click the extract button and wait for the progress bar to complete.
 Once the progress bar is finished the audio of that video will have been extracted.